determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 The shared directory where temporary job-related files will be stored for each active HPC job.
-It hosts the necessary Determined executables for the job, any model and configuration files, space for per-rank ``/tmp`` and working directories, generated Slurm/PBS scripts and any log files.
+It hosts the necessary Determined executables for the job, any model and configuration files, space for per-rank ``/tmp`` and working directories, generated Slurm/PBS scripts, and any log files.
 This directory must be writable by the launcher and the compute nodes.
 It must be owned by the configured ``user_name`` and readable by all users that may launch jobs.
 If ``user_name`` is configured as ``root``, a directory must be specified, otherwise, the default is ``$HOME/.launcher``.